Asal-shakeri/C-minus-Complier/README.md

 ## Acknowledgements

-  - This project was created by **Asal Shakeri** as a term project for the Compiler Design course.
+  - This project was created by Mohammad Yousefian, Roghaye atayee, Maryam Shakeri as a term project for the Compiler Design course.
   - The structure and logic are based on fundamental compiler construction principles.